Hello!

 …And also posting when I feel like it.
 Being humble means being patient.

-The YTMND & demoscene philosophy states that art in the digital age becomes data, and constitutes three elements, isolated or together:
+The YTMND & demoscene philosophy states that art in the digital age has become data, and constitutes three elements, isolated or together.

 Sound - Music, vibrations in the air, noise, communication, a lecture, etc.